Long. Live. ASAP: Recording and production

 In an interview with MTV, production group The Kickdrums spoke about their collaboration with Rocky and singer Lana Del Rey.
 They admitted that the collaboration was Fitts' one of their members' idea.
 Del Rey and his production background, Fitts said: ...she's a fan of hip-hop, and he's a fan of hers, and the beat managed to just kinda bring them together.
 That's actually the idea of this whole tape, the genre-bending that we as the KickDrums naturally do, 'cause we grew up with a bunch of different influences, like listening to everything from Nirvana and Pink Floyd, Radiohead to Dr. Dre and Jay-Z.

-The track, featuring Del Rey was intended for a mixtape release to display KickDrums production, but instead it was cut for Rocky's album, after Sony Music Group and Interscope Records both enjoyed the track.
+The track, which features Del Rey, was intended for a mixtape release to display KickDrums production.
+Instead, it was cut for Rocky's album after both Sony Music Group and Interscope Records enjoyed the track.
 KickDrums respected the decision and agreed to give the track to Rocky for his debut album.
 Previously, though, the unfinished song had been intentionally leaked online, and KickDrums were alarmed by the impact and attention it had already received.
 Rocky described Del Rey as his "dream girl", after the two co-starred in Del Rey's music video for "National Anthem", where he plays ex-president, John F. Kennedy.
 The track however did not make the final track list.

 The song "1 Train" features an ensemble of young rappers such as Kendrick Lamar, Joey Badass, Yelawolf, Danny Brown, Action Bronson and Big K.R.I.T.
 Rocky has described the song as "I wanted to make a posse cut that felt like an original '90s underground track, and I didn't have to tell anyone what to do".
 He also said he "took it upon myself to feature all the people who I respect as artists of my generation".
 He also said his favorite verse is K.R.I.T.'s.

 The remix to Rocky's song, "Pretty Flacko", which features Gucci Mane, Waka Flocka Flame and Pharrell Williams, was originally going to be included on the album, however it was removed due to his feud with the producer of the song SpaceGhostPurrp.
 It would be included for free along with the album preorder on Rocky's official website.

 Additional production was handled by ASAP Ty Beats, Soufien3000, Clams Casino, Friendzone, Joey Fatts, Hector Delgado, V Don, Jonathan "MP" Williams and self-production from Rocky as Lord Flacko.